second-state/wasmedge-containers-examples/containerd/README.md

 ## Quick start

-You can use the [install.sh](install.sh) script to install CRI-O and `crun` on Ubuntu 20.04.
+You can use the [install.sh](install.sh) script to install containerd and `crun` on Ubuntu 20.04.

 ```bash
 wget -qO- https://raw.githubusercontent.com/second-state/wasmedge-containers-examples/main/containerd/install.sh | bash
 ```

-The [simple_wasi_application.sh](simple_wasi_application.sh) script shows how to pull [a WebAssembly application](../simple_wasi_app.md) from Docker Hub, and then run it as a containerized application in CRI-O.
+The [simple_wasi_application.sh](simple_wasi_application.sh) script shows how to pull [a WebAssembly application](../simple_wasi_app.md) from Docker Hub, and then run it as a containerized application in containerd.

 ```bash
 wget -qO- https://raw.githubusercontent.com/second-state/wasmedge-containers-examples/main/containerd/simple_wasi_application.sh | bash
 ```

 You should see results from the WebAssembly program printed in the console log.
-[Here is an example](https://github.com/0xE282B0/wasmedge-containers-examples/runs/4313666041?check_suite_focus=true#step:4:64).
+[Here is an example](https://github.com/second-state/wasmedge-containers-examples/runs/4321868699?check_suite_focus=true#step:4:63).

 The sections below are step-by-step instructions for the above demo.